 As you hover over any cell in the Grade Centre, a chevron appears.
-Click on this, and select ‘Attempt’ to view the submitted work and feedback.
+Click on this and then, to view the submitted work and feedback, select ‘Attempt’

-What appears next will depend on the type of assessment.
+What appears here, and what happens when you click on the link, depends on the type of assessment.

 Where work has been marked using the Feedback Studio, there will be some or all of the following